anushkayadav/TM-Task/readme.md

 **Input To WebApp** : Upload Image from Local Machine and Submit
 ![pg1.png](/images/pg1.png)

-**Result On WebApp** : Breed Name is Displayed for Dogs and Closest breed of dog for Human inputs
+**Result On WebApp** : Product Name is dispalyed in the highlighted section.
 ![pg2.png](/images/pg2.png)